Quiz: The Language of Safety Signs

 You can write down your answers and then compare the results.

-First, let’s see how many hazard and emergency signs you know.
+First, let’s see how many hazards and emergency signs you know.

 So how do you think you did?